Nelson Velazquez Preview, Player Props: Royals vs. White Sox

-The Kansas City Royals, including Nelson Velazquez and his .694 slugging percentage over his past 10 games, battle starting pitcher Touki Toussaint and the Chicago White Sox at Kauffman Stadium, Wednesday at 7:40 PM ET.
+The Kansas City Royals, including Nelson Velazquez and his .676 slugging percentage over his past 10 games, take on starting pitcher Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Monday at 7:40 PM ET.

-In his last game, he hit a home run while going 2-for-4 against the White Sox.
+He had a hitless performance in his last game (0-for-1) against the Blue Jays.

 Nelson Velazquez Game Info & Props vs. the White Sox